-Interdisciplinary seminar which explores the 21st century city of Paris.
-Attention given to the history of Paris as well, but students concentrate on contemporary Paris, its citizens, its culture and its reality.
-Exploration of comparisons with other cities.
-Students examine their own attitudes toward urban life and travel.
+This is an interdisciplinary seminar which explores the 21st century city of Paris.
+Attention is given to the history of Paris as well, but students concentrate on contemporary Paris, its citizens, its culture and its reality.
+Students will also compare Paris with other contemporary cities and will examine their own attitudes toward urban life and travel.
 Projects for the course may be completed individually or in teams and may include academic essays as well as creative and innovative projects.
-Taught in English, with group work carried out in French, according to the abilities of the students taking the course.
+This seminar is taught in English, with group work carried out in French, according to the abilities of the students taking the course.

 The group will stay in Paris for the week, experiencing as much of the city as possible during that time.
 In addition to major museums and monuments, the experience will be tailored to students' majors, including contemporary architecture, art and music.
 The tour will include Versailles, which is a short train ride outside Paris.

-Costs include airfare, accommodations, breakfast at hotel, most museum admission tickets/passes, a Seine river tour and airport transfers.
+Costs include airfare, accommodations, CISI insurance, breakfast at hotel, most museum admission tickets/passes, a Seine river tour and airport transfers.

-Costs do not include meals (other than breakfast), baggage fees, passport, some ground transportation, personal expenses, souvenirs, insurance or ISIC card.
+Costs do not include meals (other than breakfast and any group meals listed above), baggage fees, passport, some ground transportation, immunizations, visa fees if necessary, personal expenses, souvenirs, etc.